ColinKennedy/vim-python-function-expander/README.md

 What if you only wanted to fill out `description` and `usage`?

-vim-python-function-expander comes with a convenience mapping that detects the call signature of the callable object, checks to see which of the optional parameters you've filled out, and deletes any parameters that match your default.
+vim-python-function-expander comes with a mapping which can detect which of the optional parameters have been filled out and deletes the rest.

 ...It's easier to explain visually.